 - Teacher Facilitator: the teacher for each independent class

-- Virtual Classroom Instructors: teachers who hold regularly scheduled online classes
+- Virtual Classroom Instructors: state-certified teachers who hold regularly scheduled online classes

 - Special Education Staff: traditional support role

-- Parents: parent involvement is one of the factors that has a great impact on the student success rate.
+- Parent/ Guardian/ Learning Coach: parent involvement is one of the factors that has a great impact on the student success rate.

 WVL uses a variety of online curriculum providers in order to tailor the educational program to the personalized learning needs of each and every student.
 In addition, our learning management system gives teachers the ability to customize lessons and assessments, similar to what teachers do in traditional classrooms.